 The other area ripe for savings is in the carrier contract optimization program.
 While more work than the invoice audit recovery program, the shipper stands to save a lot more on shipping costs.
 Many shippers are able to renegotiate their carrier contracts with professional and expert help, lowering their overall shipping costs by up to 30%.

 Carriers can enter the renegotiation process at any time, including when contracts are up for renewal.
 Shipware’s experts will delve into the shipping details to understand the company’s shipping nuances, including parcel sizes, weights, destinations, accessorial fees, and other factors.
 These are then compared to Shipware’s proprietary benchmarked data.
 Just like audit recovery service, the contract optimization service can apply to parcel, LTL, and FTL freight carriers.

 Customers get fantastic results from Shipware’s in-house experts, who used to be carrier-side shipping executives.
 They are able to use their expertise and Shipware’s benchmarking data to develop a negotiating strategy and coach the company through it, to agree on better rates and terms.
+In addition, the team can provide an UPS parcel audit, or audit of other other major carriers for additional time and money savings.
 Without insights based on data, and knowing what terms are negotiable and by how much, shippers cannot negotiate as well.
 There is much more to negotiating a carrier contract than receiving across the board discounts.